Bald Knob Public Education Foundation Scholarships

 Bald Knob School Staff Scholarship

 Staff members of the Bald Knob School District are dedicated to providing their students with every opportunity to succeed both now and in their future.
 With this in mind, the staff desires for the students to set their goals high and to pursue them passionately.
 The motto of Bald Knob Schools -- Pride, Achievement, and Integrity -- are the traits we desire all our students to exhibit.
-To encourage our students to further their education and achieve their goals, the staff of the Bald Knob School District has developed and funded a scholarship to help graduating seniors who exhibits these character traits take that next step in reaching their goals.
+To encourage our students to further their education and achieve their goals, the staff of the Bald Knob School District has developed and funded a scholarship to help graduating seniors who exhibit these character traits take that next step in reaching their goals.

 Bradley G. Roberts Memorial Scholarship (1958 – 2016)